Level 1 Unit 1 Clinical Pastoral Education Online – CHPL 621

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-Clinical Pastoral Education students are often subjected to marginalization in clinical settings other than Liberty Clinical Pastoral education because of their conservative Biblical values and convictions.
-This course will facilitate and provide training for students to claim their faith-based beliefs and convictions in any military or secular Clinical Pastoral Training setting.
-The standards of Association for Clinical Pastoral Education provide a safe place to express their own faith traditions without experiencing marginalization claiming the diversity provided in the ACPE Standards.
-This course will enable the student to claim their voice and not feel the criticism of Clinical Pastoral Education programs who might not comply with the ACPE standards.
+Clinical Pastoral Education (CPE) students are often subjected to marginalization in clinical settings other than Liberty Clinical Pastoral Education because of their conservative Biblical values and convictions.
+This course will facilitate and provide training for a student to claim his/her faith-based beliefs and convictions in any military or secular Clinical Pastoral Training setting.
+The standards of the Association for Clinical Pastoral Education (ACPE) provide a safe place to express a student’s faith traditions without experiencing marginalization, claiming the diversity provided in the ACPE Standards.
+This course will enable the student to claim his/her voice and not feel the criticism of Clinical Pastoral Education programs that might not comply with the ACPE standards.

 Textbook readings, presentations, and individual supervision